-Dr. Sloan is professor emeritus in the Program of Liberal Studies, Notre Dame’s Great Books department, and in the Doctoral Program in History and Philosophy of Science at Notre Dame.
-He has also been active in the John J. Reilly Center for Science, Technology and Values since its founding in 1985, serving as director of the History and Philosophy of Science Graduate Program (1994 to 1997), director of the Reilly Center (1997 to 1999), and director of the undergraduate Program in Science, Technology and Values (1999 to 2002).
-He is a fellow and past chair of Section L of the American Association for the Advancement of Science, and has held national office twice on the governing council of the History of Science Society.
-From 2002 to 2009 he served as president of the Association for Core Texts and Courses (www.coretexts.org), an international organization dedicated to the advancement of general liberal education through the study of world classics and texts of major cultural significance.
-He has also served as a lay advisor to the National Conference of Catholic Bishops Committee on Science and Human Values from 1998 to 2006.
+Dr. Sloan is professor emeritus in the Program of Liberal Studies, University of Notre Dame’s “Great Books” department and in the graduate program in history and philosophy of science at Notre Dame.
+Dr. Sloan has also been active as a fellow in the John J. Reilly Center for Science, Technology and Values since its founding in 1985 and served as the director of the graduate Harvard Premedical Society Program and Reilly Center from 1994 to 1999.
+He is a fellow and past chair of Section L of the American Association for the Advancement of Science and has held national office twice on the governing council of the History of Science Society.
+From 2002 to 2009, he served as the president of the Association for Core Texts and Courses (www.coretexts.org), an international organization dedicated to advancement of general liberal education through the study of classic texts.
+He has also served as a lay advisor to the National Conference of Catholic Bishops’ Committee on Science and Human Values from 1998 to 2006.